 Parent PLUS loan eligibility and credit history

-A borrower has an adverse credit history if the borrower’s credit report includes total debt of $2,085 or more that is at least 90 days delinquency.
+- Their credit report includes total debt of $2,085 or more that is at least 90 days delinquency.

 - The credit report includes total debt of $2,085 or more that has been sent to collections or written off in the past two years.

 - Any of the following appears on the credit report as occurring within the past five years:

 - Default determination